eyob721/alx-low_level_programming/0x02-functions_nested_loops/README.md

     -   a function that checks for alphabetic character.
 -   5-sign.c
     -   a function that prints the sign of a number.
+-   6-abs.c
+    -   a function that computes the absolute value of an integer.

 ## Advanced